OPEN-NEXT/OKH-LOSH/OKH-LOSH.md

 ## Manifest File

-A manifest file is a plain text file in a repository containing metadata for a OSH module.
+A manifest file is a plain text file in a repository, containing metadata for a OSH module.

 As outlined in the [basic usage of the specification](#basic-usage-of-the-specification), the provision of a manifest file is specifically necessary when metadata cannot be accessed via the platform API (as in the case of GitLab or GitHub for example).

 **NOTE 1 to entry:**\